 We had arranged to stay here to be close to our friends from U.K.

 The kids had a great time hanging out together, swimming in the ocean, and making sandcastles etc.

-This is the 3rd time we have met them around the world, firstly being in Mexico, then UK, and now here in Zanzibar.
+This is the 3rd time we have met them around the world, firstly being in Mexico, then the UK, and now, here in Zanzibar.
 I love the fact they are growing up with such a diverse travel life.
 Their daughter, Jasmine, is also a very talented blogger – The Travelling Minstrel.